Specialists in Medical Compensation Claims

 Call or Email Us Now for Your FREE Specialist Legal Advice on Birth Injury Claims– free phone advice and a free first face to face or video call appointment.
 Call FREEPHONE 0800 1404544 or locally on (01722) 422300

-Claiming compensation from a medical professional requires a particularly high level of skill and experience.
+But you should be aware that claiming compensation from a medical professional requires a particularly high level of skill and experience.
 Not only does a solicitor involve need to have an excellent understanding of law and procedure, but they also need to understand medical issues – for example in properly interpreting x-rays and other medical records.

 And in appointing us as your solicitors us to run your claim, you can rest assured you have such a specialist your side.
-In Denise Broomfield, we have a highly experienced female medical negligence solicitor, with membership of both Law Society itself and AVMA panels, who specializes in birth injury claims and who will listen to your position with sympathy.

 Different types of birth injury claim

-Unfortunately, two of the most serious birth injuries to babies are also the most common, namely Cerebral Palsy caused by the baby being starved of oxygen during the birth due to medical negligence and Erb’s Palsy, a paralysis of the arms’ main upper group of nerves caused by damage to the shoulder during a mismanaged difficult birth.
+Unfortunately, two of the most serious birth injuries to babies are also the most common, namely Cerebral Palsy caused by the baby being starved of oxygen during the birth due to medical negligence and Erb’s Palsy, a paralysis of the arms’ main upper group of nerves caused by damage to the shoulder during a mismanaged difficult birth. tragically, there are many other different types of birth injuries, some of which were completely avoidable.

 Other relatively common injuries to babies can be caused by: